 The Coat of Arms

 Like Shakespeare (“non sanz droict”), I have also self-fashioned my coat-of-arms (“non sanz mustarde”).
-Well, I think so at least — I’ve yet to come across an authentic coat of arms or emblematic standard that has a stag (“Hirsch”) rampant holding a mustard pot, complete with spoon.
+Well, I think so at least — I’ve yet to come across an authentic coat of arms or emblematic standard that has a stag (a “Hirsch”) rampant holding a mustard pot, complete with spoon.
 Make fun of that, Jonson!

 Dr Brett D. Hirsch